Public Interest Alberta's 12th annual advocacy conference

 Public Interest Alberta’s 12th annual advocacy conference will explore such important topics as climate change, reconciliation, democracy, and tax revenue.
 It will include workshops aimed at action to improve our public services, including child care, education, post-secondary education, seniors care, health care, and human services and poverty.
 Join activists and advocates from across the province as we come together with the aim of guiding Alberta on the road to greater fairness, justice, and equality.

 Registration closes March 28, 2018.
 If you have any questions or concerns regarding registration, please contact our office at 780-420-0471 or email@example.com

-Wednesday, April 4th: 7:00 pm Keynote address by Alex Himelfarb in Calgary - same as Edmonton event
+7:00 pm - Keynote address by Alex Himelfarb

-Thursday, April 5th: 1:30 - 4:00 pm Pre-Conference Workshop on Understanding Provincial Budgets and Tax Revenue presented by Diana Gibson.
+1:30 - 4:00 pm - Pre-Conference Workshop: Understanding Provincial Budgets and Tax Revenue featuring Diana Gibson and Alex Himelfarb

-Friday, April 6th: 9:00 am - 5:00 pm full-day conference in Edmonton with closing keynote address by Diana Gibson
+9:00 am - 5:00 pm - Full-day conference with closing keynote address by Diana Gibson